 Other people may see their own lives differently.
 Is deafness something to cure or something to appreciate?
 Do you get rid of ADHD or embrace its uniqueness?
 Or do you split apart its symptoms and keep some while discarding others?

 Are you disabled by your body or disabled by society?
+How much do we change the world and how much do we change the person?

 These are big questions.
 If anyone can answer them, it’s the people who are living those lives.